wilbowma/pl-thesaurus/README.md

-A Thesaurus Programming Languages Jargon
+A Thesaurus For Programming Languages Jargon
 ==

-For now, this is list of synonyms for technical words that I want to stop keeping in my head and allow people to publically contribute to/comment on.
+For now, this is list of synonyms for technical words that I want to stop keeping in my head and allow people to publicly contribute to/comment on.
 Maybe one day I'll turn it into structured data that a tool can consume.

 Thesaurus